eltonmwema/Python-Pandas-EDA/README.md

 ## 3.1 Selecting and Merging
 We merge the two dataset that have been decided on

+The merge() function is used and the resultant dataset is larger and more relevant

+data_set = Movies.merge(Budget ,how = 'inner',on = 'title')

 ## 3.2 Data cleaning
 On data cleaning we check on the following:
                       1. Uniformity